Fola235/alx-zero_day/README.md

 # alx-zero_day
-*New week, new project!* Let's do this!
+*New week, new project!* Let's go!